Rail war in Russia (2022–present)

 The rail war began in different regions of Russia in the spring of 2022 after a similar rail war in Belarus.

-According to The Insider's summary of media reports, at least 63 freight trains derailed in Russia between March and June 2022, about one and a half times more than during the same period in 2021.
+According to The Insiders summary of media reports, at least 63 freight trains derailed in Russia between March and June 2022, about 50% more than during the same period in 2021.

 Organizations

 Responsibility for the "rail war" was assumed by representatives of the "Combat Organization of Anarcho-Communists".
-In particular, they delayed the arrival of trains to the military unit in the Vladimir Oblast, where the arsenal of the main missile and artillery department of the Russian Defense Ministry is located.
+In particular, they delayed the arrival of trains to a military unit in the Vladimir Oblast, where an arsenal of the Main Missile and Artillery Directorate of the Russian Defense Ministry is located.

+On 28 June 2022 the cell "BOAK-Vladimir" published a press release claiming sabotage action on railway of military unit 55443 VD Barsovo (51st Arsenal of the Main Missile and Artillery Directorate, 1060th Centre for Material-Technical Support, Western Military District) near Kirzhach in Vladimir Oblast.
+The rails were damaged.
+BOAK's press release stated, "Every stopped train helps to get rid of missiles and rockets, which could hit peaceful Ukrainian cities!"

 In mid 2022, a second group, the "Stop the Wagons" movement, was created to engage in sabotage on railways in Russia.

-Also, the Belarusian organization "Busly Lyatsyats" took responsibility for some of the partisan actions carried out on the infrastructure of the Russian Railways.
+Also, the Belarusian organization "Busly Lyatsyats" (Busly liaciać) took responsibility for some of the partisan actions carried out on the infrastructure of the Russian Railways.